dj1ch/dj1ch/README.md

 **Currently sick and unable to work on these projects**

 - Minigotchi, a pwnagotchi somewhat loaded on an ESP8266.
-- The Eupnea project website.
+- Another Raspberry Pi Pico project on the way!

-- My (new) portfolio website.
+## Unmaintained/development paused...
 - A cool fork of the pico-ducky, with mouse support.
 I also added some scripts for these for you to use!
 Most of them are written by me.
 I plan on making my own version of this.

-## Unmaintained/development paused...
+- My (new) portfolio website.
 - Skid attack, a python script that will brick a skid's computer
 - Pico honeypot, a honeypot that pretends to be a debian linux server, with the help of a container